 It is true that there is something particularly poignant about young love, before cynicism and life experience take their toll, and it makes for powerful cinema.
 Shakespeare originally wrote the play for young teens, and youth will lend authenticity to this interpretation: the star-crossed lovers are played by 16-year-old American Hailee Steinfeld, and her Romeo by young British Burberry model, Douglas Booth.
 The cast is a roll-call of class acting talent under the direction of Carlo Carlei (The Flight of the Innocent): Damian Lewis, Natasha McElhone, Paul Giametti, Tomas Arana, Laura Morante, Holly Hunter, Tom Wisdom, Christian Cooke – the list just carries on from there.

-The film opens in the UK, the US, and Canadian cinemas on October 11, 2013, and there is much to look forward to: in particular Oscar-winning designer Milena Canonero’s costumes.
+There is much to look forward to when the film is released in 2013, in particular Oscar-winning designer Milena Canonero’s costumes.
 In this respect, there couldn’t be a more appropriate film for Swarovski to co-produce, given the opportunity for crystal-bedecked costumery.
 In the Middle Ages clothing was a status symbol: it was de rigueur for high-ranking nobility such as the Montagu and Capulet families to parade their opulence.
 In fact, it was enshrined in the Sumptuary Law: peasants could only wear brown or black; merchants weren’t allowed ermine fur; and magnificence was the prerogative of nobility.
 Clothing was made from luxurious cloth such as brocade and velvet trimmed with ermine.
 The more embellishment the better – gold and silver embroidery, glittering heraldry, pearl buttons, beads and stones.
 Romeo and Juliet promises to be a feast for the eyes, as well as food for the soul.